 We’ve all been there, but how many of us have tried to find an answer to it?

 In this post, I’ll walk you through the whole thing, so you get a better understanding of how long does it take to transfer bitcoins between wallets and why.

-Long story short, a Bitcoin transaction can take up to 60 minutes or even a day or two to get confirmed.
+Long story short, a Bitcoin transaction can take anywhere from 1 minute to 60 minutes or even a day or two to get confirmed.

 You think I’m exaggerating?
 Read on.